IRS Audit Penalties: Common Penalties from an IRS Audit

 IRS Interest Can Accrue On Penalties

 If you are audited and hit with an accuracy-related penalty, a penalty for failing to file on time, or a civil fraud-related penalty, interest will accrue from the day the return was due (including extensions) until the penalty is actually paid off.
 With other penalties, interest does not accrue if the penalty is paid off in 21 days or less from the date the IRS requested payment (if the penalty is less than $100k).
-If the penalty is more than $100k, you have 10 days to pay until interest begins to accrue.
+If the penalty is more than $100k, you have 10 days to pay until interest accrues.